-Even without an oven, a jiko performs quite well in baking a cake.
+Even without an oven, a jiko or gas performs quite well in baking a cake.
 Nothing should prevent you from getting that perfect cake ready, as long as you have the ingredients, the procedure, and the equipment.
-This is how to bake a cake using a jiko and sufurias in Kenya.
+This is how to bake with a Sufuria using a Jiko or gas.

 These are the ingredients you shall need to bake a cake in Kenya using a jiko and sufurias.
 They are locally available, ensure you have them ready before starting.